grease-xmr/grease/docs/src/01_introduction.typ

   funds after a predetermined time-out.
 In this case, the forcing party is usually the merchant since they have the greater incentive to do so in the case where a channel has been abandoned by the client.

-=== Anti-principles
+== Anti-principles

 The following design goals are explicitly _excluded_ from the Grease design:

 - Multi-hop channels.
 Multi-hop channels are probably _possible_ in Grease, but they are not a design goal.
-Taking the Lightning Network as the case study, CJ  #link("https://cfp.twed.org/mk5/talk/QYDGPM/")[argues] that the vast majority of the utility of lightning is captured by bilateral channels, with a tiny fraction of the complexity.
+Taking the Lightning Network as the case study, CJ  argues@monerokon-grease that the vast majority of the utility of lightning is captured by bilateral channels, with a tiny fraction of the complexity.